mathewlewallen/awesome-free-tools/README.md

 Every tool in this list is easy to integrate into any application.
 Therefore, the lists are separated by their pricing tiers.

-Please see [category.md](category.md) for a list sorted by categories.
+See [category.md](category.md) for a list sorted by categories.

+See [queue.md](queue.md) for tools being reviewed to add to the list.

 ---
 <p align="center">